On this page

 Tevita Ikahihifo: We had multiple suspensions, take-homes, classroom trashing, running around the school, we had runaways, people refusing to transition from one class to another, stealing other people's properties and things like that.

 Sarah Anstey: Student Support Services offers a range of services to preschools and schools.
-We have multidisciplinary teams, so we have speech pathology, social work, psychology and we have specialist educators, so in special education and behavior support.
+We have multidisciplinary teams, so we have speech pathology, social work, psychology and we have specialist educators, so in special education and behaviour support.
 They work together as a multidisciplinary team to work closely with preschools and schools in assisting children and young people to engage in their learning and improve their well-being outcomes.
 We do this both individual one-on-one but we also do this proactively to work with preschools and schools to develop their capacity.
 It's really important for us to work closely with preschools and schools to ensure our services are really meeting the needs of the children in that school but also that the needs of the teachers are met with what we deliver.
 We really value collaborating with parents, families and carers and also obviously that we're child centered, so we're really focused on the needs of the individual child.

 David Brown: We contacted our special educator initially because that's our first point of contact.